Hannanote/Suicide-Rates-Analysis-Project/README.md

 <br>Waffle Charts and Bar Chart (Tableau) <br>

 <br>
-This visual is created the average of suicide per 100K in population by age.
-There are 6 age groups and divided by sex.
-The blue lines represent the male age group, and the red lines show the female age group.
-Each age group tells significant differences suicide rate so that it is a good one to make narrow to focus on.
 <br>
-A line graph further illustrates the average suicide rate per 100,000 people by age and sex.
-The blue lines represent males, while the red lines represent females.
-The graph shows significant differences in suicide rates across age groups, providing a more focused view of age-related trends.

 The line graph illustrates the global suicide rate per 100,000 population, broken down by age group and sex.
 The blue lines represent male suicide rates, while the red lines represent female rates across six distinct age groups.
 The graph reveals significant differences in suicide rates between genders and across age groups.
 Males consistently show higher suicide rates in nearly every age category, with the highest rates occurring in the 35-54 and 55-74 age groups.
 In contrast, female suicide rates remain lower, peaking in the 75+ age group.
 This visualization highlights the clear gender disparity in suicide rates, particularly in middle-aged and older male populations.
 <br>